-- Better modelling of the t-dependent PDF requires more data, more difficult to obtain with larger systematic uncertainty - x-dependence at $\xi=0$ computed on the lattice from the non-local euclidean matrix elements (LaMET [Ji, 2013], short-distance factorization [Radyushkin, 2017], ...) - Higher order Mellin moments of GPDs (generalized form factors) computed on the lattice with local operators (limited by operator mixing to the first 3) - Experimental data from exclusive processes: most of these data have a particular sensitivity to the region $x \approx \xi$, so precisely not $x \gg \xi$! - How does one leverage the experimental data in the small x and ξ domain to constrain t-dependent PDFs?
+- Better modelling of the t-dependent PDF requires more data, more difficult to obtain with larger systematic uncertainty - x-dependence at ξ = 0 computed on the lattice from the non-local euclidean matrix elements (LaMET [Ji, 2013], short-distance factorization [Radyushkin, 2017], ...) - Higher order Mellin moments of GPDs (generalized form factors) computed on the lattice with local operators (limited by operator mixing to the first 3) - Experimental data from exclusive processes: most of these data have a particular sensitivity to the region x ≈ ξ, so precisely not x ≫ ξ! - How can one leverage the experimental data to constrain t-dependent PDFs?